 Step 3 Add the Wanted Spotify Playlists to Download

 Except for downloading the Spotify playlists, you are also supported to download the desired individual track, album, or other audios.
 If you use the web player, open the playlist/album and hit on "Click to add".

 If you use the app mode, to export a Spotify playlist, just open it and move the pointer cursor to its title then drag it to TuneCable for parsing.

 The songs in the Spotify playlist will be loaded.
 Select what you need and click "Add".

 Step 4 Export the Spotify Playlists to Local MP3 Songs

 There is still an option to download more songs from other Spotify playlists at once.
-Click the +Add" button in the upper left, you are enabled to add more songs.
+Click the "Add More" button in the upper right, you are enabled to add more songs.
 But if you tend to export one Spotify playlist in one batch for better sorting, you should stop adding more tracks.
-Finally, start the conversion by clicking on the Convert button.
+Finally, start the conversion by clicking on the "Convert" button.
 It will trigger a fast conversion instantly.
 Just repeat the steps until you get all preferred Spotify Playlists exported successfully.

 Step 5 The Spotify Playlists Are Stored Permanently